dekuNukem/duckyPad-Pro/README.md

 Using a [turing-complete scripting language](./doc/duckyscript_info.md), you can automate **any keyboard/mouse input** you want, from **simple combos** to **full-blown programs**.

-Built on 4 years of feedback from the [original duckyPad](https://github.com/dekuNukem/duckyPad), **duckyPad Pro** combines long-requested upgrades with a no-nonsense design, aiming simply to be the **most capable** macropad today.

 ## Get One

 duckyPad Pro has been [successfully funded on Kickstarter](https://www.kickstarter.com/projects/dekunukem/duckypad-pro-advanced-macro-scripting-beyond-qmk-via) with more than $100K raised!